XionVolt/Ai-Ml/Tools_Platforms/Ollama/modefile-customizeModel.md

 This guide explains how to customize an **Ollama** model using a `Modefile` or any other name.
 This allows you to configure parameters like temperature, system prompts(**not a parameter**), and other model behaviors.

+***It worth to note***: Modelfiles are typically written in ***YAML*** (YAML Ain't Markup Language).
+This configuration file format is used to define and manage models on platforms like Ollama, allowing for customization of parameters and settings for large language models.
+But we can customize their parmaeters using simple text file as well.

 ---

 ## **1. Creating a `Modefile`**